 Layer 1: Identification

 Which AI system is this agent operating on behalf of?
-QAIL AI identifies the agent’s operator (OpenAI, Anthropic, Google, etc.) through TLS fingerprinting, behavioral analysis, and user agent verification.
-This establishes the basic identity of the agent.
+QAIL AI identifies the agent's operator through TLS fingerprinting, behavioral analysis, and user agent verification.

 Layer 2: Authorization

 Does this agent have legitimate authority to act on behalf of a consumer or business?
-KYA verifies the agent’s delegation chain—confirming that a real human or authorized business system has granted the agent permission to browse, transact, or negotiate.
+KYA verifies the agent's delegation chain.

 Layer 3: Qualification

 What is this agent trying to accomplish?
-KYA classifies the agent’s intent: browsing for information, conducting price comparison, executing a purchase, or engaging in something illegitimate like scraping or fraud.
-This qualification determines what level of access and capability the agent receives.
+KYA classifies the agent's intent: browsing, price comparison, executing a purchase, or something illegitimate.

 The Agentic Commerce Timeline